softindex/uikernel/docs/docs/creating-records.md

 We create instance of form service and initialize our form by calling `initForm` in `componentDidMount`.
 The argument passed to `init` is an object with settings.
 The `fields` property contains an array of form field names.
-In the `model` property, we call `UIKernel.Adapters.Grid.toFormCreate` to create a model, which uses the grid model for creating new records.
+In the `model` property, we call `UIKernel.Adapters.Grid.ToFormCreate` to create a model, which uses the grid model for creating new records.
 We pass it our grid model and an object of default field values as arguments.
 `partialErrorChecking: true` means that the form fields will be validated in response to user input.